 The Company records AFUDC, which represents the debt and equity costs of financing the construction of new property, plant and equipment.
 The equity component of AFUDC is reported in the accompanying statements of operations and comprehensive income as non-cash income in other income, net.
 The debt component of AFUDC is reported as a non-cash offset to other interest, including affiliate interest.
-After construction is completed, the Company is permitted to recover these costs through their inclusion in rates.
-The Company recorded AFUDC related to equity of \$9.4 million, \$6.1 million, and \$9.8 million and AFUDC related to debt of \$1.5 million, \$1.4 million, and \$1.0 million for the years ended March 31, 2021, 2020, and 2019 were 8.1%, 6.6%, and 7.6%, respectively.
+As of January 1, 2022, the Company was permitted to recover 50% of construction work in progress through inclusion in rates and established a regulatory liability for 50% of AFUDC to avoid double recovery of the return on construction work in progress and AFUDC.
+The Company recorded AFUDC related to equity of \$15.1 million, \$9.4 million and \$6.1 million and AFUDC related to debt of \$2.6 million, \$1.5 million, and \$1.4 million for the years ended March 31, 2022, 2021, and 2020, respectively.
+The average AFUDC rates for the years ended March 31, 2022, 2021, and 2020 were 8.1%, 8.1%, and 6.6%, respectively.